Quantum algorithms for group convolution, cross-correlation, and equivariant transformations: Example application for integral equations

-Note, that \autoref{eq:ex_integral_equation} can be solved by inverting the cross-correlation operation via algorithms outlined here.
+Solving \autoref{eq:ex_integral_equation} requires inverting a dense matrix, and most existing quantum algorithms \cite{hhl, preconditionedHHL, childshhl} for this task only run efficiently with sparse matrices.
+This matrix, however, has added structure as it is a group cross-correlation and thus can be solved by inverting the cross-correlation operation via algorithms outlined here (\Cref{prop:inverse_op} or \Cref{app:deconvolve}).
 When $\boldsymbol{g}$ is provided as a quantum state, such an operation can be performed efficiently.
 In \autoref{app:integraleqn} we provide a detailed example of treating integrals over a Torus as group cross-correlation.